 On the right earbud:

 These earbuds are well-built.
-They're made from good-quality plastic and can survive a few accidental drops without significant damage.
-The ear tips, however, feel very thin and prone to tearing over repeated use.
+They'll survive a few accidental drops without significant damage.
+Their plastic isn't as dense-feeling as the flagship Sony WF-1000XM5 Truly Wireless, but it's serviceable with no obvious weaknesses.
 Fortunately, the buds are rated IPX4 for protection against water splashes, so they'll hold up if you get them a little wet.
+The silicone ear tips, however, feel very thin and prone to tearing over repeated use.

-The Sony C700N have a slightly warm sound profile.
-The bass range has plenty of thump and punch, while vocals and instruments sound clear, present, and detailed, though a little veiled due to an underemphasized treble range.
-It also makes sibilants, like cymbals, sound dull and lispy.
-Fortunately, you can fine-tune their sound using their companion app's graphic EQ and presets.
+The Sony WF-C700N have a warm sound profile.
+Their default tuning is versatile for pop, rock, jazz, and podcasts.
+The bass range has plenty of thump and punch, while the mids aren't cluttered, so vocals and instruments sound clear and present, if a little dark due to an underemphasized treble range.
+The de-emphasized treble causes sibilants, like cymbals (and S and T sounds), to come across as somewhat dull and veiled.
+Fortunately, you can adjust their sound using their companion app's graphic EQ and presets.
+The curve you're working with from the start is an easier one to coax and fine-tune as it's not particularly extreme in any regard.

 Imaging performance is decent.
 Sony tends to have good quality control and ergonomics.
-While our unit's L/R drivers have phase and group delay mismatch in the high-treble, it's not noticeable with real-life content since this range isn't audible for most people.
-The small bump in the phase response's mid-mid isn't audible in real-life listening.
-Overall, they're well-matched in amplitude and frequency, which helps ensure a balanced and stable stereo image.
+While our unit's L/R drivers have phase response and group delay mismatch in the high-treble, it's not noticeable with real-life content since this range isn't audible for most people, and there's often not much audio content included that high.
+The mismatch in the phase response's mid-mid shifts those frequencies towards the right slightly, but it's extremely difficult to notice with real-world content.
+Otherwise, they're well-matched in amplitude and frequency, which helps ensure a balanced and stable stereo image.
 For the most part, group delay is well-matched, too, ensuring tight bass, although the peak in the treble still has a small impact on imaging transparency.
-Keep in mind, however, that imaging varies between units.
+However, imaging varies between units.

-These closed-back earbuds have a bad passive soundstage, which is expected with their design, as audio needs to engage with the outer ear to create a more immersive and open sound.
+These closed-back earbuds have a terrible passive soundstage, which is expected with their closed-back and in-ear design.
+As a result, their soundstage doesn't sound immersive or open.
 It feels like audio comes from inside your head rather than all around the room.

 These earbuds are compatible with Sony's 360 Reality Audio feature via their companion app.
 However, you must be subscribed to a compatible streaming service to use them, like Tidal or 360 by Deezer.
-When you use it, the app analyzes your ear shape and creates a virtual soundstage to create a more immersive listening experience.
+When you use it, the app analyzes your ear shape and creates a virtual soundstage for a more immersive listening experience.
+You don't get any head-tracking if you want to feel like you're moving within a surround sound space.

 These earbuds have reasonable weighted harmonic distortion performance.
-Distortion is present across the whole range, but it's only slight and not audible with real-life content.
-This is especially the case with the high amount of distortion between 10 and 20kHz.
-Fortunately, this range is difficult to hear, especially as you age and lose sensitivity to certain high frequencies, so you'll likely experience clean and pure audio reproduction in daily listening.
+Acceptable amounts of distortion are present across the whole range, but it's not audible with real-life content.
+The treble region sees the most distortion, which can add slight unwanted distortion.
+Fortunately, most people find the upper treble range difficult to hear, so you'll experience mostly clean and pure audio reproduction in daily listening.

 These are the settings used to test the Sony WF-C700N.
 Our results are only valid when used with these settings.